 Approximately one million Canadian households own a condominium.
 The popularity of this type of home continues to increase due to various benefits a condo offers to buyers.
 From on-site amenities to low or no maintenance, condo living fits many lifestyles.
 Considering the benefits of a condominium can help determine if this type of home ownership best fits your lifestyle.

 There are many benefits of condo living, but variety is one of the best.
-Condominiums, like single-family homes, are available with upscale features, a choice in square footage, and diverse price points.
+Condominiums, like single-family homes, are available with upscale features, a choice in square footage, and diverse price points similar to 55c condos, for example.
 Depending on the type of condominium construction or building, buyers also have access to on-site amenities.
 These may include:

 - Swimming pool

 - Enhanced security features

 - On-site recreational activities/community room

 Potential condominium owners should consider the different on-site amenities of the building or complex before purchasing a unit.
 A 24-hour, resident-only fitness center may be the perfect amenity for the condo buyer who doesn't want the hassle of paying for an annual gym membership or driving to the facilities each day.
 Enhanced security features often rank high on the must-have list for many buyers as does the ability to contact an on-site manager 24/7.

 Additional Benefits of a Condominium Lifestyle

 Purchasing a condo means you own the unit.
 While there may be guidelines or restrictions to any changes/upgrades done to the unit's exterior, the interior is your home.
 It's not a rental, so you can choose finishes to suit your personal tastes and preferences.
 From lighting design to gutting the kitchen to add high-end appliances, it's your unit to customize.